 - Low-pitched roof

-Contemporary homes are homes being built now and focus on eco-friendly materials, clean lines, and neutral design palettes.
-Note that though contemporary and modern architecture are often used interchangeably, “contemporary” captures the current style while “modern” refers to a period that has already passed.
+Contemporary homes are homes being built today and focus on eco-friendly materials, clean lines, and neutral design palettes.
+Note that although the terms “contemporary” and “modern” are often used interchangeably, “contemporary” refers to the current style while “modern” tends to allude to the modern art movement, which spanned from the early to middle 20th century.

 - Simple shapes and design